-Keeping your computer healthy, safe, secure, free from viruses and worms has become more difficult as computers are complex and interconnected through the Internet and other networks.
+Keeping your computer safe and secure has become more difficult as computers are interconnected through the Internet and other networks.

 - Keep your firewall turned on.

-Do not buy security software in response to unexpected pop-up messages or emails.
-Click here, to view a list of security software from reputable companies.
+- Do not buy security software in response to unexpected pop-up messages or emails.

-Do not use free public or unencrypted (unsecure) Wifi.
+- Do not use free public or unencrypted (unsecured) Wifi.

-Many homes now have wireless networks installed that provide Internet access to a host of electronic devices (i.e. computers, laptops, gaming devices, smartphones, tablets and TVs).
-A majority these home networks were not properly secured and configured.
-Unless you take steps secure your router, you are vulnerable to people accessing information on your computer, using your Internet service for free and potentially using your network to commit cybercrimes.
-Do not rely on the default factory setting of your wireless router to be secure.
+Unless you take steps to secure your router, you are vulnerable to people accessing the information on your computer, using your Internet service for free, and potentially using your network to commit cybercrimes.
+Change the default factory setting of your wireless router.

 Below is a list of simple tips for keeping your wireless network secure.
-Be sure to review the manual of your wireless network for detailed information on changing the setting.
+Review the manual of your wireless network for detailed information on changing the setting.